Food Assistance Policy

-Our food assistance policy work is an important complement to our food assistance programing activities.
-The Canadian Foodgrains Bank works in partnership with Global Affairs Canada, Canadian aid organizations, other donor countries and our coalition members to learn from and contribute to effective food assistance policies in Canada and internationally.
+Our food assistance policy work is an important complement to our emergency food assistance.
+Canadian Foodgrains Bank works in partnership with Global Affairs Canada, Canadian aid organizations, other donor countries and our coalition members to learn from and contribute to effective food assistance policies in Canada and internationally.

 What are we trying to do?